leopolanco/React-App-03/README.md

 Second page: '/dashboard'
-Takes the nba api and displays it in a table, able to change quantity of results (25,50,100 per page) able to go to next page
+Takes the nba api and displays it in a table, able to change quantity of results (25,50,100 per page) able to query the next results